pascallanger/DIY-Multiprotocol-TX-Module/README.md

 There are only 2 protocols so far supporting telemetry: Hubsan and Frsky.

-Hubsan displays the battery voltage.
+Hubsan displays the battery voltage and TX RSSI.

-FRSky displays full telemetry (A0, A1, RSSI, TSSI and Hub).
+FRSky displays full telemetry (A0, A1, RX RSSI, TX RSSI and Hub).

 ### If used in PPM mode